 Now that we have answered the query: How do guitar amps work?
 Let’s look into their features.

 What do you need in a guitar amp?
 That depends on the use.
 Are you looking for an amp to practice with at home and improve your playing?
-Or one to use for band practices with friends, a school band, or another group?
+Or one for band practices with friends, a school band, or another group?
 Or perhaps you need a professional amp as you are heading out on tour?
 The latter is a big step and requires professional advice, so we recommend you find a reputable retailer and ask them for recommendations.

 The performance meters to look for are its wattage – the power and loudness that it produces – which will need to be greater for performances and not for practicing.
-The practice amp does not need a massive wattage as it’s only you – the player – who will hear it.
+The practice amp does not need a massive wattage as only you – the player – will hear it.

 Tips For Beginners